 The Company first adopted its Memorandum and Articles of Association on 23 November 2015.
-The amended and restated memorandum and articles of association of the Company adopted for the purpose of the Listing is available at the Company's website (www.harmonyasia.com).
-There had been no significant changes in the constitutional documents of the Company during the year ended 31 March 2022.
+The amended and restated memorandum and articles of association of the Company adopted for the purpose of the Listing is available at the Company's website.
+There had been no significant changes in the constitutional documents of the Company during the year ended 31 March 2023.